 Genre(s): Fantasy, Drama

-On another note, the film is in 3-D, and it seems somewhat unnecessary.
+On another note, Captain America: The First Avenger is in 3-D, and it seems somewhat unnecessary.
 The filmmakers don’t really take full advantage of all that can be done with 3-D, and the result is a film that looks like it was put out in 3-D as an afterthought, instead of a film that was conceived as being in 3-D. Aside from the occasional shield that flies into the viewers face, the 3-D is mostly limited to simple depth-of-field shots, and those are just as effective in 2-D. But, in 2-D, the audience doesn’t have to wear silly glasses.

 Cast and Crew